LogunLACC/bulletin_builder/docs/BUILDING.md

     ├── components/           # Component templates
     ├── config.ini.default    # Default config
     └── _internal/            # PyInstaller internals and dependencies
+        ├── python313.dll     # Python runtime
+        ├── base_library.zip  # Python standard library
+        └── ...               # All other dependencies
 ```

+**IMPORTANT:**
+- **Use `dist/bulletin/bulletin.exe`** - This is the properly packaged executable with all dependencies in `_internal/`
+- **DO NOT use `build/bulletin_builder/bulletin.exe`** - This is an intermediate build artifact that lacks the proper directory structure and will fail with DLL errors

 ## Distribution